openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Expected result
 ###############

-Each volume should be attached to his instance.
+Each volume should be attached to its instance.

 Check abilities to create stack heat from template.